In 2017, Hayim Herring & Shmuel Rosner engaged in a three part exchange

 When that happens, I think that you’ll find more people participating in congregational and Jewish nonprofit life because their individual and communal experiences will provide them with personal, enduring and powerful purpose as they live out their communities’ missions.
 I know that you have much to write about, but hope that others will be stimulated to purchase Leading Congregations and Nonprofits in a Connected World.
 Platforms, People and Purpose and delve further into your provocative questions!

-HayimTags: Education, future, leadership, Rabbis, Shmuel Rosner, Synagogues, Technology
+HayimTags: Education, faith, future, Hayim Herring, jewish, Judaism, leadership, Rabbis, religion, Shmuel Rosner, Synagogues, Technology